jjclark1982/series-odds/README.md

 - support numeric entry of each probability (as input or parameter) √

-- UI to reset probabilities to default
+- UI to reset probabilities to default √

+- persist probabilities in url query √

 - differentiate between setting globals and creating a bookmarkable link

 - make enclosing div for each game √

-- support syntax like <div data-name="team1_pct" data-target="style.width" />
+- support syntax like <div name="team1_pct" data-target="style.width" /> √